dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 into the application during the migration, we're instead going to keep the data in the database.

-**This requires new records going forward to not need adjustmnet**, so we should query up to a certain point in history.
+**This requires new records going forward to not need adjustment**, so we should query up to a certain point in history.
 In this example, we'll use `inserted_at` as our marker (let's say that we fixed the bug on a midnight deploy on 2021-08-22).